Skip to main content

 Key:Walton Family

-Heirs of Sam Walton, the Walton family owns roughly 50% of Walmart shares, representing about $247 billion.
+Heirs of Sam Walton, including Alice L. Walton and Lukas Walton, the Walton family owns roughly 50% of Walmart shares, representing about $247 billion.
 The office manages the world's largest retailer while balancing public market obligations with family governance and $15B+ in philanthropic commitments.
+Lukas Walton stepped down as CEO of the family's Builders Vision platform to chair its board in January 2026.

 Focus